telerik/ajax-docs/api/server/Telerik.Web.UI/RadWizardStep.md

 #### Remarks
 Use the Active property to activate a RadWizardStep object.
 There can be only one selected
             	RadWizardStep at a time within a RadWizard control.

-###  Height `Unit`

-Gets or sets the height of the Web server control.

-###  Width `Unit`

-Gets or sets the width of the Web server control.

-###  StepType `RadWizardStepType`

-Gets or sets the type of the step.

-###  Title `String`

-Gets or sets the title.

-###  ImageUrl `String`

-Gets or sets the URL to an image which is displayed next to the text of a step.

-#### Remarks
-Use the ImageUrl property to specify a custom image that will be
-            	displayed before the text of the current step.

-###  HoveredImageUrl `String`

-Gets or sets the URL to an image which is displayed when the
-            	user hovers the current step with the mouse.

-#### Remarks
-Use the HoveredImageUrl property to specify a custom image that will be
-            		displayed when the user hovers the step with the mouse.
-Setting the HoveredImageUrl property required the ImageUrl property to be set beforehand.

-            		If the HoveredImageUrl property is not set the value of the ImageUrl will be used instead.

 ###  ActiveImageUrl `Boolean`